 The scope for higher education in this field is excellent in India and abroad.
 Specialized M.Tech courses are available.
 After completing M.Tech, students can go for research, e.g. Ph.D.
 Medical Robotics, Imaging, etc. Many reputed colleges and universities are offering higher education courses in this field.
 Listed below are some areas of higher education:

 The average starting salary is around INR 7 LPA (Source: Payscale).
 Also, the possibility of growth in this field is immense.
 The salary increases with experience, qualification, skills, designation, etc.

-Read More about B.Tech Medical Electronics Salary
+Read More: B.Tech Medical Electronics Salary